 Select the badge that will be earned when this learning track is complete.

-Do you want this learning track to be visible by patrons?
+Do you want this learning track to be visible by readers?
 If so, select visible to “Patrons.”
 Should the program just be available for staff to see?
 If so, select, “Staff only.”

-Should someone complete a specific activity track before being able to complete this one?
+Should someone complete a specific activity badge before being able to complete this one?
 If so, select a prerequisite learning track.
 If not, leave that field blank.
-There are no prerequisite options if you have selected “repeatable” activities for the track
+There are no prerequisite options if you have selected “repeatable” activities for the track.

 Optional: Add a reward for completing this track.

-Once the “shell” of the track is saved, you may add activities.
+Once the “shell” of the track is saved, you may click "Save and add" to add activities.

 Description: What is the activity/action required?
-For example, “Attend an event at the library.”
+For example, “Attend an event at your library.”

 Link title will be the text that is hyperlinked should you want to include a link.